 However, while in prison, his artistic skills once again proved useful.

 "I'd draw or paint portraits, not only of my fellow inmates, but, of their lovers, male and female.
-Even the guards were begging for my pictures in return for favors, such as, canvasses, brushes and paints.
+Even the guards were begging for my pictures in return for favors for me, such as, canvasses, brushes and paints.
 When I'd run out of their photographs to copy, I practiced by sketching the sexy female models on the covers of men's magazines."

 Though incarcerated, he found escapement by creating his own world of characters, titles and stories to which he was to return later on in life when searching for his own style.